dotnet/docs/docs/architecture/cloud-native/elastic-search-in-azure.md

 [!INCLUDE [book-preview](../../../includes/book-preview.md)]

-Elasticsearch is a distributed search and analytics system that enables complex search capabilities across many types of data.
+Elasticsearch is a distributed search and analytics system that enables complex search capabilities across diverse types of data.
 It's open source and widely popular.
-Consider companies that use Elasticsearch:
+Consider how the following companies integrate Elasticsearch into their application:

 - [Wikipedia](https://blog.wikimedia.org/2014/01/06/wikimedia-moving-to-elasticsearch/) for full-text and incremental (search as you type) searching.
 - [GitHub](https://www.elastic.co/customers/github) to index and expose over 8 million code repositories.